 You will need:

 - First, you need to get all the road debris off your tires.
 Use a sponge and wash it down with soap and water.

 - Shake the bug and tar remover well and hold it at about 6-7 inches away from the paint.

 - Spray on the affected areas and let sit for 1 minute to allow the product to seep through.

 - Gently scrub the surface with a soft-bristled brush or a terry cloth until the paint comes off.

 - Wash off the bug and tar remover with soap and water.
 Then, use a lint-free towel to dry.

 Does Paint Thinner Damage Rubber?

 If you search online posts regarding this matter, you’ll find that people are conflicted if paint thinner causes tire damage.
 Some users claim that thinners are an easy way to get the job done fast and that they’ve used it all the time.
 However, petroleum products and solvents are very harsh and should not be used on tires.
+Buying new, reliable tires as you’ll see here is always an option, but it isn’t always the wisest one.
 When those products are absorbed by your tire, it will cause the rubber to break down.
 Lacquer thinners, paint strippers, white wall cleaners, and other similar products are very caustic and will make your tire more prone to brittleness and cracking, thus significantly reducing your tire’s lifespan.

 Although it can be said that short term exposure to these products won’t have any visible harm, it would be a wise move to stay away from them to keep the integrity of your wheels.
 If you’re using any of these products in your home, be careful when handling them as they may cause damage.